DaanS8/ScalableRecognition/README.md

 3) Select a new cluster center where the probability of selecting a point is proportional to d²
 4) repeat until k initial cluster centers are selected, then proceed with the normal k-means algorithm

-#### Hierarchical k-means tree
+#### Building a hierarchical k-means tree
 The k-means++ algorithm is used to build a tree.
-On all the descriptors of the db images, run the k-means algorithm, this results in k clusters.
+Run the k-means algorithm on all the descriptors of the db images, this results in k clusters.
-Run k-means again in every cluster, use all descriptors of that cluster and again k clusters our found.
+Run k-means again in every cluster, use all descriptors assigned to that cluster and again k clusters our found.
 Keep repeating this L times, where L is short for levels.
 This results in a tree with `k^L` cluster groups at the lowest level, aka leaf nodes.
-Every leaf node is the cluster center of a varying amount descriptors that are all descriptors of a specific db image.
+Every leaf node is the cluster center with a varying amount descriptors assigned to it.

 The image below gives an example for `k = 3; L = 4`, where the k-clustering algorithm is only ran in one of the found cluster groups.
 The Voronoi region is the region around a cluster center where points are closest to that cluster center and not to another cluster center of that level.

 ![Example hierarchical k-means tree](img_rm/kmeans_tree.png)

+#### Finding the closest leaf node
-If we now want to know to which leaf node a descriptor is closest to, we don't need to calculate `k^L` distances, we just traverse the tree.
+If we now want to know to which db descriptors a querry descriptor is close to, we don't need to calculate every distances, we just traverse the tree.
 On the first level, calculate which centroid is closest; this requires k distance calculations.
 In that cluster, do the same until you know which leaf node is closest to the descriptor.
 In total this requires `L*k` distance calculations instead of `k^L`, pretty efficient!